From the Retro Motor archive: 2009 Tesla Roadster review

 The debate, I know, will run.
 But our time was limited.
 Oh right, because of the driving range?
 No – they reckon well over 200 miles.
 Sports cars, they say, rarely do more in a day, and such a range for something hitting 60mph in less than four seconds is pretty blistering.
 They’re some batteries indeed – the ‘fuel gauge’ was still three-quarters full when I brought it back.
 Battery cooling fans zizzing like a hard-worked PC, I exited the Tesla, bewildered but still buzzing.
 If this is the future, bring it on.

-For £92,000 (make that two elephants), you can take delivery next May, of a 100-run European launch special, with custom leather, a bespoke paint colour (any DuPont hue) and other goodies.
+For £92,000 (make that two elephants), you can take delivery next May, of a European launch special, with custom leather, a bespoke paint colour (any DuPont hue) and other goodies.
+One hundred cars will be made.
 The series model will be around £88,000.
 If you’re an entrepreneur with a clean tech fund, or a supercar fan with a conscience, you’ll be right there, say the bosses.
 Buying into the world’s first ecologically sustainable performance machine.

 Also, it doesn’t sound like a diesel.
 I think it might be time to make some noise.